All Episodes

 Reacting to high court decision, lawmakers pass amendment that would ban use of federal funds for some seizures of private land.

-The House on Thursday began a legislative drive to roll back the power of local governments to seize homes and other private property for economic development projects.
+Angry over a recent Supreme Court decision, the House on Thursday began a legislative drive to roll back the power of local governments to seize homes and other private property for economic development projects.

-There is no legislative drive to roll back the power of local government to seize homes and other private property.
+No, There is no legislative drive to roll back the power of local government to seize homes and other private property.

 There is a legislative drive to reverse a Supreme Court decision which said that a local government can choose which citizens it wants to own a specific piece of land when that land is already owned by one citizen.

-It's about taking and giving.
+It's about taking and giving, not just about taking.

 There's nothing in the Constitution that says they can take and give.